-Grant, Parks, and Heath (GPH) rooms are 12’x16′ with a window size of 30″ across the top and 70″ from top to bottom.
+- Grant, Parks, and Heath (GPH) rooms are 12’x16′ with a window size of 30″ across the top and 70″ from top to bottom.

-Hinman Hall has four 27-person “pods” with 12 double rooms and 3 single rooms.
+- Hinman Hall has four 27-person “pods” with 12 double rooms and 3 single rooms.
 Double rooms are 16’5″x12’6″ and single rooms are 16’5″x8’5″.

-Village rooms measures 12’x19′ with a window size of 3’5″ across the top and 4’5″ from top to bottom.
+- Village rooms measures 12’x19′ with a window size of 3’5″ across the top and 4’5″ from top to bottom.
 Measurements do not include an in-room bathroom.

-Bartlett singles measure 9’7″x11’8″ and include a closet space, and Bartlett doubles measure 12’9″x19’1″ and include a double closet area.
+- Bartlett singles measure 9’7″x11’8″ and include a closet space, and Bartlett doubles measure 12’9″x19’1″ and include a double closet area.
 Single windows in Bartlett measure 34.5″ across the top and 58.25″ from top to bottom.
 Double windows in Bartlett measure 70.5″ across the top and 58.5″ from top to bottom.

-Townhouse suite measurements are varied.
+- Townhouse suite measurements are varied.
 Single rooms average 10’x7′ and double rooms are approximately 15’x12′.
 Each townhouse also includes a small common living space on the first floor for all residents of the townhouse to share.
 Each room includes a closet space, desk, desk chair and dresser.

-All residences are furnished with twin beds that can be bunked, dressers, desks with desk chairs, and closet wardrobes (2 1/2′ x 4 1/2′ x 6′).
+All rooms are furnished with twin beds that can be bunked, dressers, desks with desk chairs, and closet wardrobes (2 1/2′ x 4 1/2′ x 6′).
 Rooms designated as either singles, doubles, or triples are furnished accordingly, regardless of how many students are assigned to the room.
 All assigned furniture must remain in the rooms throughout the year and in the manner in which it was intended.

 Single Room Availability